 Transforming maternal care

-Catherine and Reg Hamlin travelled to Ethiopia for the first time almost 60 years ago, and initially only planned to stay for three years.
+Catherine and Reg Hamlin travelled to Ethiopia for the first time over 60 years ago, and initially only planned to stay for three years.
 On the evening of their arrival in Ethiopia, a fellow gynaecologist told them, “The fistula patients will break your hearts.”
-And indeed they did.
+And they did.

 The Hamlins had never seen an obstetric fistula case before and there was little or no treatment available in Ethiopia.